 The importance of film production on local businesses was also reinforced by consultations.
 There is evidence of businesses setting up to specifically meet the requirements of film and television productions.
 Home Local 505, for example, caters for the specific accommodation needs of cast and crew, working to facilitate rentals in the Albuquerque area.
 As Home Local 505 is a local vendor, accommodation expenditure through the company qualifies as eligible expenditure.

 Sales to film and television productions are an important element of business activity for a wide range of other types of vendors.
 A supplier from the state building sector indicated that the sector accounted for around 5-10% of annual sales.
 These sales are consistent even when other types of sales subdued.

 Hotels in Santa Fe, Taos, Las Cruces, and Albuquerque report substantial sales connected to film and television production.
 Productions require a range of accommodation at different price points and styles, including luxury hotels for A-list cast and crew.
 In addition, hotels see location rental income and some hotels have dedicated teams to deal with location scouts and production travel coordinators.
 During the COVID-19 pandemic, when the tourism and hospitality industry in New Mexico was badly hit, film and television production provided a vital income stream.
-One hotel reported that film and television production was the first industry to come back after the COVID-19 closure in 2020 and business travel and corporate meeting bookings for other sectors are not yet back to the pre-pandemic levels.
+One hotel reported that film and television production was the first industry to come back after the COVID-19 closure in 2020.